numfocus/gsod/organization/message-to-accepted-writers.md

     please contact one of the [administrators][admin].
 We are here to help you.

-2. The dov development period starts on 2 Sep.
+2. The doc development period starts on 2 Sep.
 From now until then we are in the "Community Bonding Period".
 During this period you should